-Coca-Cola, H&M and Danone are among 250 global brands pledging to cut all plastic waste from their operations – a move described by the UN as the most ambitious move to fight plastic pollution.
+Coca-Cola, H&M and Nestle are among 250 major brands pledging to cut all plastic wastes from their operations, move described by the UN as the most ambitious effort yet to fight plastic pollution.

 The initiative comes as public pressure is escalating on manufacturers and retailers to cut back the surge of plastic packaging that is congesting landfills and filling oceans.

 The commitment was made earlier this week at the Our Ocean Conference in Bali, Indonesia.

 The aim is to eradicate plastic waste pollution, which is harming the seas.

 The Ellen MacArthur Foundation launched its New Plastics Economy Global Commitment in collaboration with the United Nations Environment Programme (UNEP).